ooni/spec/nettests/ts-017-web-connectivity.md

 | `blocking`          | `optional<string\|bool>` | Whether we think there's some blocking in place                     |
 | `accessible`        | `optional<bool>`         | Whether the website seems accessible                                |

+For historical reasons and backward compatibility, Web Connectivity MUST only use the measurements collected by the classical algorithm to produce a measurement result.
+New versions of Web Connectivity MAY produce additional measurement results but those results MUST use different test keys than the one used by the classic algorithm.

 #### Preliminary definitions

 Given a specific operation (e.g., a TLS handshake with a given TLS endpoint), we define: